You hear the term 'content is king' a lot. But what does it mean?

 Set a goal for increasing this percentage.

-Hint – Google Analytics will tell you all of this information free of charge.
-If you haven’t got Google Analytics on your website.
-Make sure you get it, it’s free and easy to set up.
+Hint - Google Analytics will tell you all of this information for free.
+If you haven't got Google Analytics on your website.
+Make sure you get it, it's easy to set up.

 Once you have a handle on your objectives, we then need to think about the customer journey again.